 On November 19, 2007, APHIS implemented revised import regulations that allowed Canadian cattle over 30 months of age and born after March 1, 1999 and bovine products derived from such cattle to be imported into the U.S. for any use.
 Imports of Canadian cattle younger than 30 months of age have been allowed since March 2005.
 Imports of SRM from Canadian born cattle slaughtered in Canada are not permitted.
+On March 16, 2012, APHIS proposed amending import regulations for all countries to establish a system for classifying regions as to BSE risk that is consistent with international standards set by the World Organization for Animal Health and to base importation requirements for cattle and beef products on: (1) the inherent risk of BSE infectivity in the commodity to be imported and (2) the BSE risk status of the region from which the commodity originates.
+This proposed rule had not been finalized as of the date of this report.

-- The U.S. Environmental Protection Agency ("EPA"), which regulates air and water discharge requirements, as well as local and state agencies governing air and water discharge. - State Departments of Agriculture, which regulate animal by-product collection and transportation procedures and animal feed quality. - The United States Department of Transportation ("USDOT"), as well as local and state agencies, which regulate the operation of the Company's commercial vehicles. - Occupational Safety and Health Administration, the main federal agency charged with the enforcement of safety and health legislation.

-• The Securities and Exchange Commission ("SEC"), which regulates securities and information required in annual and quarterly reports filed by publicly traded companies.
+- The U.S. Environmental Protection Agency ("EPA"), which regulates air and water discharge requirements, as well as local and state agencies governing air and water discharge. - State Departments of Agriculture, which regulate animal by-product collection and transportation procedures and animal feed quality. - The United States Department of Transportation ("USDOT"), as well as local and state agencies, which regulate the operation of the Company's commercial vehicles. - Occupational Safety and Health Administration, the main federal agency charged with the enforcement of safety and health legislation. - The Securities and Exchange Commission ("SEC"), which regulates securities and information required in annual and quarterly reports filed by publicly traded companies.